-These anchor texts took years to build, but because of the content I produce and the relationships I’ve built, they help my SEO and in many cases my articles rank on the first page of Google.
+These anchor texts took years to build, but because of the content I produce and the relationships I’ve built, they help my SEO, and in many cases, help my articles rank on the first page of Google.

 With enough time and the right approach to your own backlinking, you can build this type of backlink anchor base for your own brand and see excellent results.

 Anchor Text Strategy for SEO Frequently Asked Questions